 The saying goes "actions speak louder than words."
 God says He loves us, but He did far more than just say it, he proved it in and through the actions and sacrifice of Christ to restore us.

-available (i.e. restoration from our alienation from the very Source of life and love) but we are promised God's perfect ongoing providential care is also ours regardless of our past or present circumstances (all otherwise potentially traumatic events), as well as the eventual and total delivery from the very presence of all pain and suffering when we go into eternity.
+Because of Christ, not only is the healing of our primary internal wound available (i.e. restoration from our alienation from the very Source of life and love) but we are promised God's perfect ongoing providential care is also ours regardless of our past or present circumstances (all otherwise potentially traumatic events), as well as the eventual and total delivery from the very presence of all pain and suffering when we are fully restored through resurrection.

 Nothing will ever separate us from God's love again once we receive the spiritual and emotional healing offered to us in Christ.
 This love is perfectly ours right now if we receive it - and the fundamental truth we all must internalize if we are to be freed from past wounds - both primary and secondary.
 The more we see, grasp, and internalize (believe) this reality, the freer we become of all secondary wounds.